Over the past three years, CBD oil has become increasingly popular as a health and wellness supplement.

 I’ve been using CBD for over 5 years now and I’ve stumbled upon some stellar companies with top-notch oils and fly-by-night businesses with oils that can’t simply don’t work.

-I have a relatively short list of CBD brands that I fully trust and I want to share my choices with you so you can avoid some of the headache and disappointment I’ve already endured.
+I have a relatively short list of CBD brands that I fully trust and I want to share my choices with you so you can avoid some of the headaches and disappointment I’ve already endured.

 |Total CBD Content||250 – 2500 mg|